Theo-D/holbertonschool-shell/init_files_variables_and_expansions/README.md

 13-print_float - prints a number with two decimal places, followed by a new line.
 14-decimal_to_hexadecimal - converts a number from base 10 to base 16.
 15-rot13 - Encodes or decodes a ROT13 message.
 16-odd - prints every other line from the input, starting with the first line.
+17-water_and_stir - Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.